SergeyMorugin/GraphPod/README.md

 let processedImage = BlurAlgorithm.execute(for: imageToProcess)
 ```

-## Example
+## Example App

-To run the example project clone the repo and run `pod install` from the Example directory first.
+To run the simple example project clone the repo and run `pod install` from the Example directory first.

-### Example App

 You can run the demo App in the Example folder, research how it works and test algorithms with different coefficients and save final results.